ncatlab/nlab-content/pages/1600.md

-Orbispaces are to topological spaces what [[orbifold]]s are to manifolds.
+Orbispaces are to [[topological space]]s what [[orbifold]]s are to [[manifold]]s.
 An orbispace is a topological generalization of an orbifold, a class of [[topological stack]]s with locally finite stabilizers.
 A detailed but elementary approach via atlases can be found in

 * Weimin Chen, A homotopy theory of orbispaces ([arXiv](http://arxiv.org/abs/math/0102020))